BunsDev/ccip-mode/README.md

 - If you want to pay for CCIP fees in Native tokens:

   Open Metamask and fund your contract with Native tokens.
-For example, if you want to mint from Mode Sepolia to Ethereum Sepolia, you can send 0.1 Fuji AVAX to the [`SourceMinter.sol`](./src/cross-chain-nft-minter/SourceMinter.sol) smart contract.
+For example, if you want to mint from Mode Sepolia to Ethereum Sepolia, you can send 0.1 Mode Sepolia ETH to the [`SourceMinter.sol`](./src/cross-chain-nft-minter/SourceMinter.sol) smart contract.

   Or, you can use the `cast send` command: